- The Mentorship Project

 - Although these girls currently live in situations where they have little hope for a future that doesn't include poverty and/or marriage at a young age, they have dreams of becoming educated, independent women who can effect change in Uganda in a variety of ways.

-- Why One girl to One mentor project?
+- Why this mentor project?

 - As the Founder of Rural Girl Child Mentorship Uganda (RGCM Uganda) project, I have empathy for these girls.
 Ten years ago, I had little hope of attaining an education or acquiring a decent job.
 After staying home for two years due to a lack of school fees, I was extremely fortunate to find a mentor in the United States.
 She helped me finish my high school education and continued to support me in many ways while I pursued my dream of a bachelor's degree in Information Technology.
 Now that I have graduated, I have a good job and am able to support my mother and my 16 nieces and nephews.
 I am also now able to assist my community.